ramer/IPrint/README.md

 // Fill Grid here

-  // prints document to default printer with default settings IPrintDialog.PrintUIElement(uie);
+  // prints UIElement to default printer with default settings IPrintDialog.PrintUIElement(uie);

 // OR